 Every option in this guide uses different materials to create a unique fit and feel.
 Even with those differences, ski helmets are almost always made in one of 3 different construction varieties.
 These are ABS construction, in-mold construction, and hybrid construction.

 ABS helmets are a bulkier helmet construction that is both strong and durable.
-This style uses a hard outer shell with a foam liner attached on the inside.
-This style is strong, reliable and tends to be the cheapest option out there.
+This style uses a hard outer shell with a foam liner attached to the inside.
+This style is strong, reliable, and tends to be the cheapest option out there.

 Hybrid helmet construction combines elements of the in-mold shell and attached liner.
 However, it also has an extra outer layer for added protection.
 That combination makes them quite versatile, which is why they tend to be the most expensive option.

 Every skier knows that you generate a lot of heat from your head.
-While that’s important to keeping you warm during the winter, it also can cause you to sweat and overheat.
-That is why ventilation is another important aspect to consider.
+While that’s important to keep you warm during the winter, it also can cause you to sweat and overheat.
+That is why ventilation is another essential aspect to consider.

 On a helmet, you will notice various holes and slots built into the design.
 That will keep the weight down, but it also creates ventilation.
 A good helmet will give you a way to open or close the vents so you can adapt to different conditions.